 By 1976, the county home was one of the last in the state to have a fully integrated farm operation.
 3 Many of the 58 residents participate in everyday clean-up activities, dusting rooms, making beds, sweeping floors, and washing dishes.
 Many of the men work on the farm, earning up to $20 per week.
 Their wages were limited, as earning more than that would affect their Social Security income.

 Most of the women, experienced with farm work as well, prepared food for the freezer.
-3 The facility formerly canned its > vegetables for use during the winter until the state prohibited it in January 1975.
-Soon after, the farm was banned from > milking cows by the county health department unless it could use industry-standard equipment and apply industry > standards.
-5 > > In December 1986, the county voted to close the county home by December 31, 1987, because of declining enrollment, > deteriorating buildings and new state regulations.
-4 On February 25, 1987, the last two of the 24 county home residents > moved out.
-Eleven employees remained until October 9 to winterise the buildings.
+3 The facility formerly canned its vegetables for use during the winter until the state prohibited it in January 1975.
+Soon after, the farm was banned from milking cows by the county health department unless it could use industry-standard equipment and apply industry standards.
+5

+In December 1986, the county voted to close the county home by December 31, 1987, because of declining enrollment, deteriorating buildings, and new state regulations.
+4 On February 25, 1987, the last two of the 24 county home residents moved out.
+Eleven employees remained until October 9 to winterize the buildings.

 - Hurd, Duane Hamilton, and Henry B. Peirce.
 “The County Poorhouse.”
 History of Tioga, Chemung, Tompkins and Schuyler counties, New York, Philadelphia, Everts & Ensign, 1879, pp. 375-77.

 - Hewett, Waterman Thomas.
 Selkreg, John H. ed.
 “Tompkins County Poorhouse.”
 Landmarks of Tompkins County, Syracuse, Selkreg, 1894, pp. 50-51.